 What to do?

-If you want to know a sustainable amount of calories for you, trying using this calculator.
+If you want to know a sustainable amount of calories for you, try using this calculator.

 In the 90’s, Low-Fat was all the rage.
 Low-Fat products flew off the grocery aisle shelves.
 Most of us assumed all fat was a bad thing.
-But low isn’t always good for you.
-And now we’re more educated in our macronutrients.
+But, low isn’t always good for you.
+Plus, many of the low-fat products are high in sugar.